 How to Access the Windows 10 Startup Folder

-In older versions of Microsoft Windows prior to Windows 8, the Startup Folder was a special folder accessible via the Start Menu that would automatically launch any program contained within it when the user logged into their PC.
-Users could manually place certain application shortcuts in the Startup Folder (e.g., their favorite Web browser, word processor, or media player) and these apps would automatically launch and be ready for use as soon as the user logged in.
-In many other cases, certain software applications would place their own shortcuts in the Startup Folder during installation to ensure proper functionality.
+Users could manually drag application shortcuts to the Startup Folder (e.g., their favorite Web browser, word processor, or media player) and these apps would automatically launch and be ready for use as soon as the user logged in (and after the program loaded, which could take a while).
+Many software applications would automatically place their startup icons in the Startup Folder.

 The distinction between the All Users and Current User Startup Folders may seem trivial, but it’s important to remember if you’re troubleshooting why a certain application isn’t opening, or when working with certain applications that feature user-based licensing or access restrictions.
 When in doubt, check to ensure that both Startup Folder locations are configured properly.